SecKiller/shodan-netwavecamera-scanner/README.md

 ### How to use?
-To use shodanwave you need an api key which you can get for free at https://www.shodan.io/, then you need to follow the next steps.
+To use shodan netwave scanner you need an api key which you can get for free at https://www.shodan.io/, then you need to follow the next steps.

 ### Installation

 ```
 $ cd /opt/
 $ git clone https://github.com/fbctf/shodanwave.git
-$ cd shodanwave
+$ cd SecKiller-shodan-netwave-scanner
 $ pip install -r requirements.txt
 ```
 ### Usage
 ```
-Usage: python shodanwave.py -u usernames.txt -w passwords.txt  -k Shodan API key
+Usage: python SecKiller-shodan-netwave-scanner.py -u usernames.txt -w passwords.txt  -k Shodan API key
-       python shodanwave.py --help
+       python SecKiller-shodan-netwave-scanner.py --help

          __              __
   _____/ /_  ____  ____/ /___ _____